yuriyder/github-task/README.md

 Path parameters:
 `username` string.
 GitHub user account.
 Query parameters:
-`isFork` boolean (optional) Flag to filter repos and list only fork or no-fork ones.
-If this flag is absent, all repos are listed.
+`includeForks` boolean (optional) flag to include fork repos in result.
+If this flag is absent or 'false', only no-fork repositories are returned.

+In case of frequent calls to GitHub API, rate limiter restrictions may be applied by GitHub.
+In this case it is necessary to update Authenticating TOKEN indicated in `git.token` property in `application.properties` file.